Thinkful-OpenSource/slacker-news/README.md

 2. Click on the green button with two circling arrows (the one that wasn't there before)
 3. Leave a message about what you are contributing
 4. Your pull request will be merged in once approved

+## FAQ / Troubleshooting

+Q: Big red screen with a message about "Migrations" or something like that...
+A: Run `rake db:migrate`